Diary of a Wimpy Kid: Hard Luck: Plot

-On Easter, Greg discovers a Magic 8-Ball toy.
-He uses it to make decisions and ends up joining the Yearbook Club at his middle school.
-The next day, Greg accidentally drops his Magic 8-Ball, breaking it.
+On Easter, Greg discovers a Magic 8 Ball toy under Rodrick's bed.
+He uses it to make decisions and joins the Yearbook Club at his middle school.
+The next day, while taking a true or false Social Studies test, Greg accidentally drops his Magic 8 Ball, breaking it.
 At school, Greg is called to take yearbook photos of Fregley (Most Popular) and Rowley and Abigail (Cutest Couple).
 This causes him to resign from his position.

-Finding it useless, Greg throws his Magic 8-Ball into his grandmother's yard.
-After finding out that Rowley and Abigail have broken up, Greg wonders if he and Rowley should be friends again.
-He goes back to the Magic 8-Ball, hoping that it is still functional.
-As he is about to shake it, he notices the plastic egg with Meemaw's diamond ring in it.
-He is worried that his family will start fighting over the ring as his mother predicts, so he hides the egg in his mother's closet.
+Finding it useless, Greg throws his Magic 8 Ball into his grandmother's yard.
+After discovering that Rowley and Abigail have broken up, Greg wonders if he and Rowley should be friends again.
+He returns to the Magic 8 Ball, hoping it is still functional.
+As he is about to shake it, he notices the plastic egg with Meemaw's diamond ring.
+He is worried that his family will start fighting over the ring, as his mother predicts, so he hides the egg in his mother's closet.

-Greg concludes that he has to make big decisions on his own, and reconciles with Rowley.
+Greg concludes that he has to make big decisions alone and reconciles with Rowley.
 He writes, "I know Mom's always saying that friends come and go and family is forever, and maybe that's true. [...]
-I'm sure me and Rowley will get in another fight somewhere down the road and then we'll go through this drama all over again.
+I'm sure Rowley and I will get in another fight somewhere down the road, and then we'll go through this drama again.
 But for now, we're good."

 Background

-Teaser artwork for Hard Luck, depicting Greg Heffley holding an umbrella while Magic 8-Balls fall around him, was released in March 2013.
+Teaser artwork for Hard Luck, depicting Greg Heffley holding an umbrella while Magic 8 Balls fall around him, was released in March 2013.
 On August 8, 2013, the book's cover and official title, Hard Luck, were revealed, along with the release date of November 5, 2013.
 Author and illustrator of Hard Luck, Jeff Kinney, also announced that he would begin a tour that same month to encourage pre-sales of the book.

 Kinney later stated that he found it challenging to write for one of the book's characters, Rowley's girlfriend Abigail, as she was "meant to be a placeholder for a girlfriend rather than a fully developed character" and that "[i]t was a little tricky trying to figure out how to write for a character that hardly has any dialogue and not much of a personality.
 She's just a stand-in for a threat to Greg's and Rowley's friendship."

 On the subject of the book's cover, Kinney stated that he chose the color green because the book takes place in spring and "the green in the Irish flag symbolizes the luck of the Irish."